QueensWIC/karishmadaga.github.io/README.md

 *Recently*, I was a software developer intern @[BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.
 I was also @[MakeHarvard](http://makeharvard.io/) learning about hardware and working with VR and @[Starcon](https://starcon.io/) learning about chatbots, rustlang, and more!

-I also love playing the tuba, stats, solo-travelling, attending math colloquiums, and going on coffee crawls.
+I also love playing the tuba, stats, [listening to podcasts](podcasts.md) solo-travelling, attending math colloquiums, and going on coffee crawls.

 You can ping me at karishma.daga@queensu.ca or peep my